 WhatsApp has changed the way the world communicates.
 Until very recently, WhatsApp for businesses was an unfulfilled dream for the customer-centric company.
-The popular chat app has over 1.5 billion active users sending more than 65 billion messages, daily.
+The popular chat app has over 1.5 billion active users sending 60 billion messages over the platform, daily.
 Of course, this is all person-to-person communication and businesses have had no way of taking advantage of the massive popularity of the app to connect with their customers.
 There were plenty of ideas on how to make the most of this channel – but no way to actually do this.
 Until now.

-Finally, businesses can use WhatsApp Business API to address the needs of today's on-demand shopper.
+Finally, businesses can use WhatsApp to address the needs of the on-demand shopper of today.
 These are customers who are not used to waiting anymore.
-Think about it - we don't need to wait a whole week to see what happens next on our favorite show anymore.
-Thanks to Netflix, we can binge through Stranger Things in a single evening if we want.
-And thanks to Apple and Google, we have literally all of the information ever available in the palms of our hands.
+Think about it – other than Game of Thrones fans, who waits for the next episode of their favorite show, anymore?
+Thanks to Netflix, we binge watch and can go through our favorite new show in a single evening.
+Thanks to Apple and Google, we have literally all of the information ever in the palms of our hands.

-Millennials and Generation Z have never known a world without mobile.
-They live in a world of immediate gratification.
-They don’t wait and they won’t wait.
-If you don’t have what they’re looking for when they're looking for it – you could end up losing that customer.
-Because in the mind of the Millennial, the inability of a business to provide immediate customer satisfaction equals a poor customer experience.
+Millennials and Generation Z have never known a world without mobile; never known a world without immediate gratification.
+They don’t wait.
+And they won’t wait.
+If you don’t have what they’re looking for, whether it’s a product in stock or information about a delivery they’ve made – you could end up losing that customer.
+Because in the mind of the millennial, the inability of a business to provide immediate customer satisfaction equals a poor customer experience.

 In fact, according to a recent survey, 67% of customers have said that they’re willing to switch brands due to a single negative customer experience.
 This will cost businesses $75 billion in revenue lost to the inability of these businesses to create an emotional connection.
 After all, 86% of customers in a separate survey stated that they would be willing to continue doing business with a brand if they felt that there was an emotional connection developed between themselves and a customer service agent.

 How do you create such a bond?
 Talking with someone is generally considered the best way to start building any sort of relationship.
-But what do you do with a generation that doesn’t call (in the UK, for example, total annual call minutes dropped from 151.2bn in 2016 to 148.6bn in 2017) and prefers chatting, instead ?
+But what do you do with a generation that doesn’t call (in the UK, for example, total annual call minutes dropped from 151.2bn in 2016 to 148.6bn in 2017) and instead prefers chatting?
 You chat back.

 Situations occur daily that can be quite challenging for retailers.
 However, where there is a challenge, there is also an opportunity – specifically, the opportunity to build the type of emotional connection that will help keep your customers loyal to your brand.
 So, how can WhatsApp help you leverage these situations as a retailer to start an actual conversation with your customers?